kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ## Tasks

-- The Release notes lead and shadows attend burn down meetings, sig-release meetings and follow the sig-release slack chat for relevant information throughout the release cycle to keep up with relevant release specific information.
+- The Release notes lead and shadows attend burn down meetings, sig-release meetings and follow the sig-release slack chat for relevant information throughout the release cycle.
 - One member of the release notes team should be responsible for setting up and running the [release notes tool](https://github.com/marpaia/release-notes) to collect generated drafts of all release-notes identified in the current release -- improvements to the tool are always welcome!
-- Drafts produced by the tool are copied to Hackmd and shared with the rest of the release team (there is currently no automated way to keep the generated release-notes and the hackmd file concurrent.
+- Drafts produced by the tool are copied to a Google Document that gives editing privleges to each member of the release-notes team (there is currently no automated way to keep the generated release-notes and the google doc concurrent.
 Some tool to automate this process would be a good task for the 1.13 release team)
 - Closer to the release date, major themes are collected from the release notes draft and the release notes team creates a draft in markdown of the identified major themes to send to sig-leads for feedback/confirmation
 - If gentle nudging of sig leads is not effective in retrieving feedback/confirmation, the release-notes team can use a reasonable amount of creative liberity in completing the notes
+- A "Known Issues" section will also be created in a github issue to be added to the release notes before release date
-- The confirmed upon notes are cleaned up and copy edited by the release team to ensure uniform language/style is used.
+- The confirmed upon notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.
 - Kubernetes is released with the completed notes!

 ## Tools